Los Angeles Police Department: Firearms

-As of 2023, the LAPD issues the FN 509 MRD-LE and Smith & Wesson M&P to all new officers, alongside a variety of Glock, Kimber, Staccato, or Beretta pistols.
-Officers are also issued long guns, including the Remington 870 and Benelli M4 Super 90 shotguns, as well as Smith & Wesson, Colt, or Bushmaster AR-15 rifles.
+The LAPD selected the FN 509 MRD-LE as a new duty pistol in 2021, and deliveries began in 2022.
+The FN 509 became a standard issue option for new officers, while several previously approved pistols remained authorized.
+Officers may also privately purchase and carry a variety of Glock, Kimber, Staccato, or Beretta pistols.
+Officers are also issued a variety of long guns, such as the Remington 870 shotgun.
+Officers may also privately purchase or be issued the Benelli M4 Super 90 shotgun, provided they complete a separate course instructing on the use of the Benelli shotgun.
+Officers qualified to use AR-15-style patrol rifles may also be issued or, under department rules, privately purchase approved rifles made by Heckler & Koch, Geissele, Smith & Wesson, Colt, or Bushmaster rifle.
 LAPD possesses two M60 machine guns reserved for LAPD SWAT as a last resort or in case of "extraordinary circumstances" The LAPD also has riot guns capable of firing 37mm munitions and bean bag rounds.

 The SWAT used the Kimber Custom TLE II as their sidearms in 2002, renaming it the Kimber LAPD SWAT Custom II.
 As of 2014, SWAT's primary weapons were the Heckler & Koch HK416, M4 carbine, and FN SCAR rifles; the Colt 9mm and HK MP5 submachine guns; the Armalite AR-10, Remington 700, Barrett M82, and M14 sniper rifles; and the Benelli M4 and Remington 870 shotguns.
+As of 2023, the LAPD adopted the Geissele Automatics Super Duty AR-15 style rifle for its SWAT and Tactical Surveillance Team.

+Historically, the LAPD had no standard issue sidearms.
 After World War II, the LAPD began to issue the Smith & Wesson Model 10.
-During the 1960s and 1970s the department issued the S&W Model 15 Combat Masterpiece.
-These guns were modified to fire double-action only.
+During the 1960s and 1970s the department issued the S&W Model 15 Combat Masterpiece with a 6" barrel.
+Starting in 1969, these guns were issued with a 4" barrel and modified to fire double action only.
+These guns were issued with 158 grain round-nosed bullets, with 200 grain Lubaloy bullets authorized but not issued.
 Some specialized units (specifically Motor Officers) were issued the stainless-steel version, the Model 67.
-In the 1980s, LAPD patrol officers began to be issued the Beretta 92F and Smith & Wesson Model 5906 semi-automatic 9mm pistols.
-Following the 1997 North Hollywood shootout, LAPD obtained M16 rifles and officers were given the option of carrying the Smith & Wesson Model 4506 and 4566 service pistols.
-When William Bratton was Chief, he allowed officers to carry the Glock, the firearm carried in the two previous departments Bratton led (the New York City Police Department and the Boston Police Department).
+Starting in 1982, LAPD patrol officers were authorized to use Federal 125 grain plus-p hollow point ammunition.
+In 1989, the LAPD began to issue the Beretta 92F semiautomatic pistol chambered in 9mm to its officers.
+Later the Smith & Wesson Model 5906 was authorized as a substitute for the Beretta 92.
+Following the 1997 North Hollywood shootout, LAPD obtained M16 rifles and officers were given the option of carrying the Smith & Wesson Model 4506 and 4566 service pistols chambered in 45 ACP.
+In 2002, Chief William Bratton, authorized officers to carry the Glock 22 chambered in .40 S&W, the firearm carried in the two previous departments Bratton led (the New York City Police Department and the Boston Police Department).